 You’ll find plenty of good restaurants all over Prague.
 While in Prague, we stayed at the Jalta Hotel, a boutique hotel that turned out to be quite good both in comfort and service.
 (One good thing about the Jalta was its location on Wenceslas Square, an easy five-minute walk down the square and through several medieval lanes back to Old Town Square.)

 On our first evening there, when we asked at the desk about a good place to eat, he suggested we just go through the door off the side of the lobby.

 We did and found ourselves in the Como Restaurant & Café, which we assumed was associated with the hotel but later found out it was privately owned.
 The last thing we expected to do in Prague was to dine in an Italian restaurant, but it was so good we had dinner there twice.

-Below are two other renowned restaurants.
+Below you’ll find the addresses of two other popular restaurants.

 Antiques and a Beautiful Art Nouveau Building

 On our second day in the city, we wandered down to the Old Town Square once again, deciding to walk about the old streets behind Tyn Church, whose imposing Gothic steeples are the city’s landmarks.
 We also wanted to shop in the many small shops in the area.

 In the numerous lanes that seemed to run in every direction, we wandered about, dropping into any little shop that attracted us.
 Finally, in one antique shop we began chatting with the owners, who often have more time to talk with customers during the low season.

 The Municipal House